Here you will find the most frequently asked questions about renting property.

 Do I need to provide a reference?

 We will require a reference from your current or previous landlord.
 If you have never previously rented, you will be required to provide either a personal reference or a reference from your employer.
-If you fail our reference check you will be required to provide a rent guarantor.
+If you fail our referencing check you may be required to provide a guarantor.

 How long will my tenancy agreement be for?